wgsl-analyzer/wgsl-analyzer/README.md

 The lsp server can be built using `cargo build --release -p wgsl_analyzer`.

-The vscode extension can either be built as a platform-specific extension which bundles the language server binary, or as a platform-independant one.
+The vscode extension can either be built as a platform-specific extension which bundles the language server binary, or as a platform-independent one.

 **Install node modules:**